nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the data folder it creates with the data folder from your original Tusk installation.
+**A**: Install the app in the other computer and overwrite the data folder it creates with the data folder from your original <i>Tusk</i> installation.

 <br>
 ## Command Summary